 Regional Economic Impact

 With a focus on urban and global engagement, UMass Boston partners with local institutions, business leaders and local, state and federal governments to strengthen contributions to state, national and global cultural and economic development.
-The total economic impact UMass Boston created in 2015 was $1.085 billion.
+The total economic impact UMass Boston created in 2018 was $1.2 billion.

 Through the SouthCoast Development Partnership, UMass Dartmouth is helping to shape the blue economy across the region.
 The partnership’s focus is on expanding the commuter rail to the Suncoast, developing the waterfront in New Bedford and Fall River, developing renewable energy and performing economic cluster analysis.
-In 2015, UMass Dartmouth created a total economic impact of $466.1 million.
+In 2018, UMass Dartmouth created a total economic impact of $549.7 million.

-UMass Medical School
+UMass Chan Medical School

 From providing flu shots to seniors and schoolchildren to promoting participation in the 2017 Greater Worcester Community Health Improvement Plan, the mission of UMass Chan Medical School is to engage with the Greater Worcester and Central Massachusetts communities.
 The total economic impact of this engagement for 2018 was $1.8 billion.